BukolaAdejola/Consumer-Complaint-Data-Analysis/README.md

 Insights:

 Products							Issues						Count
 1. Checking or savings account			Managing an account					15109
 2. Credit card or prepaid card			Problem with a purchase shown on your statement		4415
-3. Credit reporting, credit repair services, or other personal consumer reports	Incorrect information on your report	4145
+3. Credit reporting, credit repair services	Incorrect information on your report			4145
-4. Debt collection	Attempts to collect debt not owed	1351
+5. Debt collection					Attempts to collect debt not owed			1351
-5. Money transfer, virtual currency, or money service	Fraud or scam	1951
+6. Money transfer, virtual currency, or money service	Fraud or scam					1951
-6. Mortgage	Trouble during payment process	2827
+7. Mortgage					Trouble during payment process				2827
-7. Payday loan, title loan, or personal loan	Getting a line of credit	71
+8. Payday loan, title loan, or personal loan	Getting a line of credit				71
-8. Student loan	Dealing with your lender or servicer	20
+9. Student loan					Dealing with your lender or servicer			20
-9. Vehicle loan or lease	Managing the loan or lease	222
+10. Vehicle loan or lease				Managing the loan or lease				222

 ✅ Are certain sub-products more prone to complaints?